Red X iconGreen tick iconYellow tick icon

 Research interests

-Miranda is a historian of colonialism and decolonization, focusing on issues of settler identity, race, indigeneity, citizenship, and the politics of writing history.
-Her research and teaching focuses on Anglophone settler societies of the South Pacific and North America.
+Miranda is a historian of colonialism and decolonisation, focusing on issues of settler identity, race, indigeneity, citizenship, and the politics of writing history.
+Her research focuses on Anglophone settler societies of the South Pacific and North America.

 Her first book, The Land is Our History: Indigeneity, Law and the Settler State (Oxford University Press, 2016) examined the wide-ranging effects of legal claims of Indigenous peoples in the settler states of New Zealand, Australia, and Canada in the late twentieth century.
 It won the W. K. Hancock Prize in 2018 from the Australian Historical Association.